HABTec/HABETL/README.md

-The application will extract the data from the source system, transform the data, and load the data into the destination system.
+The application is able to extract the data from the source system, transform the data, and load the data into the destination system.
 The application will also log the progress of the ETL process.